Altronix/linq-network/docs/_build/html/_sources/getting_started/buildroot.rst.txt

 Other
 ~~~~~

-Interpretted languages such as NodeJS and python do not need to be compiled and therefore do not have a make file requirment to add to your Embedded Linux System.
+Interpreted languages such as NodeJS and python do not need to be compiled and therefore do not have a make file requirement to add to your Embedded Linux System.